Bernardo López de Mendizábal

-Bernardo López de Mendizábal (1620 – September 16, 1664) was a Spanish politician, soldier, and religious scholar, who served as governor of New Mexico between 1659–1660 and as alcalde mayor in Guayacocotla (on the Sierra Madre Oriental, in modern Mexico).
+Bernardo López de Mendizábal (1620 – September 16, 1664) was a Spanish politician, soldier, and religious scholar, who served as governor of Santa Fe de Nuevo México, (present-day New Mexico}, between 1659–1660 and as alcalde mayor in Guayacocotla (on the Sierra Madre Oriental, in modern Mexico).
 Among López's acts as governor of New Mexico, he prohibited the Franciscan priests from forcing the Native Americans to work if they were not paid a salary and recognized their right to practice their religion.
 These acts caused disagreements with the Franciscan missionaries of New Mexico in their dealings with the Native Americans.
 He was indicted by the Inquisition on thirty-three counts of malfeasance and the practice of Judaism in 1660.
 He was replaced in the same year and his administration ended.
 He was arrested in 1663 and died as a prisoner in 1664.

 Early years

 López de Mendizábal was born about 1620 in the town of Chietla, in Puebla (in present-day Mexico).
 His father, Cristóbal López de Mendizábal, was a Basque captain and legal representative, while his mother, Leonor Pastrana, was a granddaughter of Juan Núñez de León, a Jew who was prosecuted by the inquisition, having been accused of secretly practicing Judaism.
 His family had a hacienda in Chietla.
 López also had a brother - Gregorio López de Mendizábal.
 López studied arts and canon law at the Jesuit college at Puebla, but finished his studies at the university in Mexico City.
 Mendizábal also joined the Spanish Army, where he served in the Galeón de la Armada.
 During a period of time, Lopez was part of the garrison of the Presidio of Cartagena de Indias (in modern Colombia).
 López occupied many government positions in Nueva Granada, Cuba, and New Spain.
 López was also alcalde mayor in Guayacocotla, on the Sierra Madre Oriental, in modern Mexico.